NKjoep/atom-ngdoc-snippets/README.md

-# atom-ngdocs-snippets
+# atom-ngdoc-snippets
-A collection of ngdocs snippets for Atom
+A collection of ngdoc snippets for Atom